Activity

 Summary

-Try some simple tests to help identify minerals: hardness relative to a steel knife blade and streak colour.
+Try some simple tests to show mineral hardness and streak colour.

 Science content